fadein/cs1440-hw3/README.md

 ## Crunching Numbers

-Compute the following statistics on both the national aggregate data as well as the software publishing industry data:
+Compute the following statistics on both the 0) national aggregate data as well as the 1) software publishing industry data:

-* Mean annual salary
-* Standard Deviation of salaries
+* Standard Deviation of salaries across all FIPS areas
+* Top 10 FIPS areas by annual wages, displayed in human-recognizable Area Titles
+* Bottom 10 FIPS areas by annual wages, displayed in human-recognizable Area Titles
-* Top 10 annual salaries, displayed with human-recognizable Area Title
+* Top 10 FIPS areas by annual average number of establishments, displayed in human-recognizable Area Titles
-* Bottom 10 annual salaries, displayed with human-recognizable Area Title
+* Bottom 10 FIPS areas by annual average number of establishments, displayed in human-recognizable Area Titles
+* Top 10 FIPS areas by annual average number of employees, displayed in human-recognizable Area Titles
-* Median annual salary, displayed with human-recognizable Area Title
+* Bottom 10 FIPS areas by annual average number of employees, displayed in human-recognizable Area Titles
+* The median annual salary and its assoiated FIPS Area Title
-* Mode of annual salaries, along with the number of areas representing that value
+* The mode of annual salaries, along with the number of areas representing that value
 * Number of unique salaries in the dataset

 ## Sorting things out

-It will be easier to compute some of the required statistics if you first sort the datasets.
-Besides, I just want you to sort these arrays in a few different ways.
+It will be easier to compute some of the above statistics if you first sort the datasets.

 Write comparators to use with the qsort() function (#include <cstdlib>) to sort the datasets on the following keys:

-1. Employment
+0. Employment
-  * on the numeric values
-  * by the fips area codes

-2. Area
-  * by the fips area codes
+  * area_fips
+  * annual_avg_estabs
+  * annual_avg_emplvl
+  * total_annual_wages

-You will demonstrate that the arrays are sorted by printing the first and last 5 elements of the arrays.
+Demonstrate that the arrays are sorted by printing the first and last 5 elements of the arrays.